intel-unesp-mcp/infieri2019-session1/README.md

 x86 instructions.
 The exact number of cores depends on the model and the generation of the product.
 These in-order cores support four-way hyper- threading, resulting in more than 200 logical cores.
-Cores of Intel Xeon Phi coprocessors are interconnected by a high-speed bidirectional ring, which unites L2 caches of the cores into a large coherent aggregate cache over 25 MB in size.
+Cores of Intel Xeon Phi™ coprocessors are interconnected by a high-speed bidirectional ring, which unites L2 caches of the cores into a large coherent aggregate cache over 25 MB in size.
 The coprocessor also has over 6 GB of onboard GDDR5 memory.
 The speed and energy efficiency of Intel® Xeon Phi™